HamiltonMultimedia/hello-world/README.md

 I'm doing it again.
 As a great man once said.
 Nothing gets easier.
-you jsut get better at doing it.
+You just get better at doing it.